2026 Rules by Division

 3. Half inning ends after 6 runs are scored.

-5. 12 +1 Rule will be in effect.
-If a team is up by at least 12 runs at any time during an at bat, the teams switch.
+1. 12 +1 Rule will be in effect.
+If a team is up by at least 12 runs any time during an at bat, the teams switch.
 The trailing team will be at bat as usual.
-If the trailing team is still down by 12runs, the leading team will be able to bat until 3 outs or a max of 1 run is scored.
+If the trailing team is still down by 12 runs, the leading team will be able to bat until 3 outs or a max of 1 run is scored.
 Once a run is scored, the defensive team returns to bat.
 This rule is only in effect if a team is up by 12.

 PITCHING: